SiliconLabsSoftware/matter_extension/slc/apps/performance_test_app/thread/README.md

 **Enabling the functionality**

 - **Simplicity Studio:** Create a Matter over Thread project.
 Install the Performance Testing Utilities component under _Silicon Labs Matter > Platform_.
 In ZAP (Configuration Tools > Zigbee Cluster Configurator) enable the Groups cluster server on Endpoint 0 (required for multicast).
-Add the custom Performance Testing cluster per [Defining a Custom Cluster](https://docs.silabs.com/matter/2.8.1/matter-references/matter-zap#defining-a-custom-cluster); cluster XML: `performance-test-cluster.xml` in this app directory.
-Build; the same binary can act as sender and receiver.
+Add the custom Performance Testing cluster per [Defining a Custom Cluster](https://docs.silabs.com/matter/2.8.1/matter-references/matter-zap#defining-a-custom-cluster), cluster XML: [`performance-test-cluster.xml`](https://github.com/SiliconLabsSoftware/matter_extension/blob/v2.8.1/slc/apps/performance-test-app/thread/performance-test-cluster.xml).
+Build, the same binary can act as sender and receiver.
 - **SLC CLI:** In a Thread sample app, edit the ZAP file (see project .slcp), set Groups server enabled on the MA-rootdevice endpoint, add the custom Performance Testing cluster as above, then run `slc generate` with `--with "matter_performance_testing"`.
 The same binary can act as sender and receiver.

 See [Custom Matter Device Development](https://docs.silabs.com/matter/2.8.1/matter-references/custom-matter-device#custom-matter-device-development) for customization.